-Excluding the RIT grants, 140 grants (69 large and 71 small) had been awarded, out of which 64 grants (16 large and 48 small) had closed as of June 30, 2017.
-In most of the remaining cases, the grant is still active, although, in some cases, implementation has ended recently and the grantee is still working on the reports required to close out the grant.
-When grants are awarded, the expected contribution of each grant to the targets in the portfolio logframe is recorded.
+Excluding the RIT grants, 170 grants (81 large and 89 small) have been awarded, out of which 94 grants (43 large and 51 small) had closed as of June 30, 2018.
+In most of the remaining cases, the grant is still active, although, in some cases, implementation has ended but the grantee has not yet submitted all required reports.
+When CEPF grants are awarded in Indo-Burma, the expected contribution of each grant to the targets in the portfolio logframe is recorded.
 This allows the expected results of the portfolio to be tracked, thereby ensuring the development of a well balanced portfolio that, to the extent possible, meets all of the targets.
 The actual results are only confirmed at the end of each grant, when all reports from the grantee have been submitted and the RIT or CEPF Secretariat is able to verify the information provided.
 For this reason, there is a time lag between results being actually achieved and the same results being confirmed and included into portfolio-level monitoring data.
-Consequently, the summary of results to date presented in the following sections significantly underestimates the actual results that will be achieved over the investment phase as a whole.
+The summary of results to date presented in the following sections is, therefore, a snapshot of results from closed grants, which account for only around half of those that will be awarded during the investment phase.
+It is an underestimate of the actual results, which will emerge over the next two years, as the remaining grants close.